blackwolf244/Tabliss-Dark-Glass/README.md

 Alternatively, if you prefer to use the CSS file directly:

 1. Download the [Tabliss Theme CSS file](dark-glass.css).
 2. Navigate to the Tabliss-Settings and locate the "Custom CSS" widget.
-Paste the contents of the main.css file into the designated text box within the configuration panel.
+Paste the contents of the dark-glass.css file into the designated text box within the configuration panel.

 ## Customization